-Removing asbestos is an example of a control measure that can eliminate the risk of asbestos exposure to those at your building or workplace when it is safely removed.
+Removing asbestos is an example of a control measure that can eliminate the risk of asbestos exposure.
 Always consider removing asbestos, where it is reasonably practicable.

 If you have identified asbestos in your building or workplace and it needs to be removed, you will likely need to hire an asbestos removal contractor.